somhi/MIDI2SBC/README.md

 * SPI / I2C selection  (2 pin jumpers)

   * SPI selection: JP31 and JP32 open.
   * I2C selection: JP31 and JP32 closed (central pins of MOSI JP41 and CE1 JP45 are wired to the I2C bus connected to the mt32-pi (RPi).
-Jumpers JP41 and JP45 should be removed to avoid interferences.).
+Jumpers JP41 and JP45 should be removed to avoid interferences).

 * SPI selection: SPI0 or SPI1 (3 pin jumper)